-Anyone who loves spring flowers, especially tulips, should visit the Keukenhof flower gardens near Amsterdam.
-The beauty of these gardens and the brilliant bulb flowers just cannot be adequately captured in pictures.
-Since Keukenhof is only open for about two months in the spring, all of this splendor is crammed into a few short weeks.
-Several small river cruise lines feature spring tulip cruises for those wanting to visit Keukenhof and tour the Netherlands.
+Anyone who loves spring flowers—especially tulips—should visit the Keukenhof flower gardens in the town of Lisse near Amsterdam.
+The beauty of these gardens and brilliant bulb flowers in the Netherlands cannot be adequately captured in pictures.
+Since Keukenhof is only open for about two months, all of this splendor is crammed into a few short weeks.

-The flower gardens at Keukenhof were the idea of the 1949 mayor of Lisse.
-He worked with about a dozen prominent Dutch bulb growers and exporters to develop the gardens.
+The flower gardens at Keukenhof were the idea of the 1949 mayor of Lisse who worked with about a dozen prominent Dutch bulb growers and exporters to develop the gardens.
 Their objective was to have an open-air flower exhibition where growers could showcase their latest hybrids, and consumers could view and buy a wide range of flower bulbs.
-More than 60 years later, Keukenhof's spring exhibition is the world's largest.
+Decades later, Keukenhof's spring exhibition is one of the world's largest.

 When to Visit

-Keukenhof is typically open from the end of March to May.
-Check the Keukenhof website for the exact dates and fees.
+Keukenhof is typically open from the middle or end of March to mid-May.
+Check the official website for the exact dates and entrance fees.
 The best time to see the tulips is around mid-April, but it varies somewhat with the weather.
-Since Keukenhof has over 7 million spring flowers planted, some type of brilliant bulbs are in bloom the entire season.
+Since Keukenhof has over 7 million spring flowers planted each year, colorful bulbs are in bloom the entire season.

 Getting to Keukenhof

 In a small country like the Netherlands, most places are readily accessible, and Keukenhof is no different.
-Cruise or river ships porting in Amsterdam in the late spring offer a shore excursion option to Keukenhof.
+There are a few scenic ways to arrive at the gardens.

-Although the gardens are large, the walking is flat and easy.
-The sidewalks make the gardens handicap-accessible.
+Although the site is large, the walking is flat and easy.
+The sidewalks make the gardens accessible to people with disabilities.
 At one end of the gardens is a large windmill that can be used as a landmark.
-In addition to the outdoor gardens, there are numerous greenhouses and exhibits.
+In addition to the outdoor areas, there are numerous greenhouses and exhibits.

 What Else You Will See

 Tulips are not the only spring flower blooming at Keukenhof.
 Daffodils, hyacinths, and narcissi are also all flowering simultaneously.
-Even a humbug flower-hater will be overwhelmed by the color, sights, and smells.
-Greenhouses are full of delicate orchids, and other pavilions ablaze with azaleas and hydrangeas.
+Even a humbug flower-hater should be overwhelmed by the color, sights, and smells.
+Greenhouses are full of delicate orchids, and other pavilions are ablaze with azaleas and hydrangeas.

-Bulbs you purchase will be shipped in the early fall since the bulbs are not harvested until late summer.
-The growers have huge books you can peruse and choose the varieties you wish to buy.
+Since the bulbs you purchase are not harvested until late summer, they will be shipped in the early fall.
+The growers have huge books you can peruse, choosing the varieties you wish to buy.
 Most all of the blooming flowers are marked with the name and grower, so if you fall in love with one particular hybrid, write it down and find the grower's kiosk or tent.